-Contract manufacturing revenue relates primarily to our long-term agreement with Merck, which expires in October of 2005, unless extended by mutual agreement, to manufacture a vaccine intermediate at our Rensselaer, New York facility.
-Contract manufacturing revenue increased to \$2.6 million in the first quarter of 2004 from \$0.7 million for the same period in 2003 because we shipped more product to Merck.
+Contract manufacturing revenue increased to \$3.9 million in the first half of 2004 from \$1.5 million for the same period in 2003, principally from an increase in product shipments to Merck in 2004 compared to the same period in 2003.
 Revenue and the related manufacturing expense are recognized as product is shipped, after acceptance by Merck.
-Included in contract manufacturing revenue in the first three months of 2004 was \$0.5 million of deferred revenue associated with capital improvement reimbursements paid by Merck prior to commencement of production.
-This deferred revenue is being recognized as product is shipped to Merck based on the total amount of product expected to be shipped over the life of the agreement.
+Included in contract manufacturing revenue in the first six months of 2004 was \$0.6 million of deferred revenue associated with capital improvement reimbursements paid by Merck prior to commencement of production.
+This deferred revenue is being recognized as product is shipped to Merck based on the total amount of product expected to be shipped over the life of the manufacturing agreement.